Conoize/logkit.github.io/_docs/1.1/endpoints/file.md

 ### Initialization

-The following initializers are available for `LXLogFileEndpoint`:
+The following initializers are available for `LXFileEndpoint`:

 {% highlight swift %}
-init?(fileURL: NSURL?, minimumLogLevel: LXLogLevel = .All, dateFormatter: NSDateFormatter = defaultDateFormatter, entryFormatter: LXLogEntryFormatter = defaultEntryFormatter)
+init?(fileURL: NSURL?, minimumLogLevel: LXPriorityLevel = .All, dateFormatter: NSDateFormatter = defaultDateFormatter, entryFormatter: LXEntryFormatter = defaultEntryFormatter)
 {% endhighlight %}

 LogKit will write log entries to the file specified by `fileURL`.
 The `fileURL` argument is required.
 If the specified file cannot be opened, or if `fileURL` evaluates to `nil`, the initializer will fail.